-This tells you the percent of residents who have had a pressure ulcer.
-Pressure ulcers are considered by many in the nursing home industry to be an indicator of nursing care .
-Pressure ulcers, which are also referred to as bed sores, are routinely the result of residents staying in one position for too long.
+This tells you the percent of patients who have had a pressure ulcer.
+Pressure ulcers are considered to be a measure of the quality of nursing care at a nursing home.
+Pressure ulcers, also referred to as bed sores, are routinely caused by residents staying in one position for too long.

 Minimizes Serious Falls